-Great Reigns of King Yao and King Shun
+Great Reigns of Emperor Yao and Emperor Shun

-King Yao and King Shun were two extraordinary monarchs in Neolithic China.
+Emperor Yao and Emperor Shun were two extraordinary monarchs in Neolithic China.

-King Yao abdicated the throne to King Shun, and their kingdom kept developing during their ruling period, which was honored as the Great Reigns of Yao and Shun.
+Emperor Yao abdicated the throne to Emperor Shun, and their kingdom kept developing during their ruling period, which was honored as the Great Reigns of Yao and Shun.

-They are representatives of accomplished kings and great people with perfect virtues, hence, respected as Legendary Ancient Sages.
+They are representatives of accomplished kings and great people with perfect virtues and are respected as Legendary Ancient Sages.

 Legendary Ancient Sages in Chinese History

 Emperor Yao or King Yao — Ideal Monarch and the Incarnation of Red Dragon

 Yao (about 2377 BC — 2259 BC), surname Yiqi, name Fangxun, was sovereign of fiefs Tao and Tang.
-After Yao got the throne, he was respected as King Yao or Emperor Yao.
+After Yao got the throne, he was respected as Emperor Yao or King Yao.

 Mysterious Birth of Yao

-In some legends, like the other kings of Mythical History, Yao had a magical birth.
+Like the other kings of Mythical History, Yao had a magical birth in some legends.

 A beautiful young lady, also the third queen of the current king, was visiting her parents on a boat when a red tornado appeared and flew around her twice.

-That night, she had a dream of a red dragon flying into her body.
+That night, she dreamt of a red dragon flying into her body.
 The following day, she saw a handsome portrait beside her pillow, drawn using red water, and soon found she was pregnant.

 Ritual Jade Decoration (Yu Huang) of Taosi Site of Longshan Culture (Around 2500 BC — 2000 BC), Same Era and Place that King Yao Reigned — Shanxi Museum (Photo by Dongmaiying)

 Legendary Love Story of Emperor Yao

-When Yao was visiting a mountain, he fell in love with a fairy that saved him from an evil black tiger.
+When Yao was visiting a mountain, he fell in love with a deity that saved him from an evil black tiger.
 They got married in a beautiful cave in this mountain named Guye, had a baby boy, and lived a happy life there.

-However, that black tiger tried to seek revenge years later and kept harassing them; the fairy then had to ask help from the king of heaven to perish the black tiger permanently.
+However, that black tiger tried to seek revenge years later and kept harassing them; the deity then had to ask help from the king of heaven to perish the black tiger permanently.

-The most powerful deity helped her defeat the black tiger and suppressed it under a mountain, but also forbade the fairy to date humans anymore.
+Another powerful immortal helped her defeat the black tiger, suppress it under a mountain, and forbade the deity from dating humans.

-Afterward, this fairy disappeared and lived in seclusion on a mountain.
+Afterward, she disappeared and lived in seclusion on a mountain.